immaterialgoods/BinaryInitializable/README.md

+# BinaryInitializable #

 Simple Swift macro for instantiating structs and classes from binary data.

 Currently only supports numerical values.